 From: Leeds, England

 The group first played live at a local area pub in early 1968, but were soon sacked by the owner due to the building's floor being weakened by their large and energetic audiences.
-Soon after, they began playing the New Marquee Club in Leeds, opening for artists like Family and John Mayall.
-They released one single in early 1969 of which the A-side, 'Water Woman' is an excellent, upbeat cover of the original Spirit tune.
+Shortly thereafter, they began playing the New Marquee Club in Leeds, opening for artists like Family and John Mayall.
+They released one single in early 1969 of which the A-side, 'Water Woman' is an excellent, upbeat cover of the original Spirit track.

 Artist information sources include: Band co-manager, Peter Brent, and the book, 'Tapestry of Delights Revisited' by Vernon Joynson.

 (Original 45 Label: Decca F.12887, A - February, 1969)